dbhart/PhysicalUnits/README.md

-# PhysicalUnits
+# Python Physical Unit System Framework
-Physical units framework for scientific and engineering programming This implementation of a units framework for python, has low overhead, and can be expanded upon as desired.
+A physical units framework for scientific and engineering programming

+This implementation of a units framework for python, has low overhead, and can be expanded upon as desired.
 Reference conversion factors and constants are derived from NIST standards when available Some US customary units use implicit conversions and derivations